Vince McMahon: Hush-money settlements and nondisclosure agreements

-The WWE board began investigating a $3 million hush-money settlement that McMahon paid over an alleged affair with a former employee of the company in April 2022.
+The WWE board, which McMahon controlled, began investigating a $3 million hush-money settlement that McMahon paid over an alleged affair with a former employee of the company in April 2022.
 The investigation also revealed other nondisclosure agreements related to misconduct claims by other women in the company against McMahon and executive John Laurinaitis, totaling $12 million.
-McMahon stepped down as CEO and chairman of WWE, but continued to oversee content development.
-He later announced his retirement on July 22, 2022, only to return six months later.
 By October 2022, the WWE had disclosed $19.6 million in unrecorded payments McMahon made to settle sexual misconduct claims between 2006 and 2022.